YuJinnnnnn/EIDP_V1/README.md

 # EIDP_V1

-# Shooting Stars in Processing
+# UNIST Mood Tree

-This project creates a dynamic "shooting star" visual effect using Processing.
-Each "star" is represented by a small, colored circle with a trailing effect in muted Morandi colors.
+This project creates a dynamic "Mood Tree" visual effect using Processing.
+Each "star" is represented by a small, colored circle with a trailing effect in different colors inspired by Movie Inside Out.

 ## Features

 - **Shooting Star Effect**: Stars cascade with trailing tails, simulating a shooting effect.
-- **Morandi Color Palette**: Uses soft, desaturated colors for an aesthetic look.
+- **Color Palette**: Uses inside out representative colors for an aesthetic look.
 - **Dynamic Density**: Higher star density with small spacing.
 - **Recording**: Press `R` to start/stop recording frames as PNGs.